 SFSA curate and programme no format Gallery.
 The gallery programme supports artists, craft makers and designers, curators, students, local schools and colleges, and other arts organisations through exhibitions, talks, studio

-If you would like further information or interested in submitting a proposal please contact: Matthew Wood
+If you would like further information or have interest to submit a proposal please contact:

 no format Gallery, Arch 29, Rolt Street, Deptford, London, SE8 5JB

 Image: no format Gallery, Painting Open, Preview 2017

 Simon Brewster / Andrea Coltman / Samuel L Herbert / Rita Isaacs / Ian Monroe / Carolyn Morris / Venetia Nevill / Amy Pearce Buzzard / Jane Pickersgill / Fiona G Roberts / Monique Wan and Yuting Wang

 Show sponsored by Canary Wharf Contractors Ltd.

 All the events will run a donation bar and all proceeds will go to the charity 'Street of Growth'